Matrix Spectral Decomposition (matSpD) - estimate the equivalent number of independent variables in a correlation (r) matrix.

 input [please use short simple file names (i.e., no spaces or special characters)]:

-1) a space or tab delimited ascii (ansi) text file containing your correlation (r) matrix ("corr.matrix").
+1) a space or tab delimited [PC/UNIX (not Mac)] plain text (ascii/ansi) format text file (with no hidden characters) containing your correlation (r) matrix ("corr.matrix") without row and column names.

 The following links provide an example